Simple Tricks to Teach Your Horse

 - Step back for a few minutes and starting at step two, do it again, all four hooves.

 - Again, step back for a few minutes and start at step two and do it again.

 - Keep doing this until you get to ten times around.
-By ten times your horse will get the idea off what your going to do and he/she will either shift his/her weight when you move from hoof to hoof or tilt it up for you.
+By the tenth time your horse will get the idea of what you're going to do and he/she will either shift his/her weight when you move from hoof to hoof or tilt it up for you.